Trains.jpg Dont_feed.jpg

 Mergers & Acquisition Advisor, Writer, Political Campaign Director

 After 20 years in retail management and launching sales transitions to e-Commerce, Joe Oddo switched back to his college studies to create a writing and political/sales consulting practice in 2002.
-He is a three-time ballot certified candidate for congress from Virginia (2004-08), and founder of a number of political advocacy organizations.
-A Public Policy major from Penn State Oddo volunteers as DJ at public radio WTJU, was volunteer host on GreenTV public television, and a Friend of the Library.
+He is a four-time ballot certified candidate for congress (Virginia 2004-08, South Carolina 2022), and founder of a number of political advocacy organizations.
+A Public Policy major from Penn State, Oddo volunteers as DJ at public radio WTJU, was volunteer host on GreenTV public television, and a Friend of the Library.
 In SC, he teamed up with Better Ballot SC to advocate for Instant Runoff/Ranked Choice Voting.
 Currently he is the South Carolina Managing Director for Neumann Associates M&A Advisors.

 "I have blessed to being able to conduct three distinctive careers over the course of the last 45 years: Writing / Business Management / Political Campaign Management.